Using a cloud application does not mean your data is 100% backed up.

 We help companies get the most out of Zoho CRM and related products.

-Contact me if you wish Zoho could do something that it is not currently doing or to discuss backup strategy.
+Wish Zoho would do something that it is not currently doing or to discuss backup strategy.